theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### ![North Bend Tree lighting festival, lighted truck parade and Ice skating](/img/north-bend-firetruck-sub-section-hdr-1.jpg)

-#### December 2, 2023<br>Ice Skating, North Bend Tree Lighting, Festival on Main & Lighted Truck Parade in Downtown North Bend!
+#### December 7, 2024<br>Ice Skating, North Bend Tree Lighting, Festival on Main & Lighted Truck Parade in Downtown North Bend!

-Downtown North Bend transforms into a **Winter Wonderland** on Dec 2nd!
-Dive deep into the holiday spirit from 9am-7:30pm.
+Downtown North Bend transforms into a **Winter Wonderland.** Dive deep into the holiday spirit.
+Check back for more details as they get released.

-* **9:00am-11:00am - Waffles with Santa!** at the North Bend Fire Station - <a href="https://www.eventbrite.com/e/waffles-with-santa-tickets-749228210747?aff=oddtdtcreator" target="_blank" rel="noopener"><strong>Reserve Your Time</strong></a>
-* **10:00am - Noon - Storytime with Mrs. Claus** at the North Bend Public Library - Mrs. Claus will conduct two identical storytimes at 10am and 11am!
-After Storytime, children can write letters to Santa and make "magic" reindeer food!
-The event is FREE and has a capacity of 100 per session.
-* **11:00am-3:00pm - Ice Skating** on North Bend's Famous Ice Skating Rink!
-FREE
-* **1:00pm-3:00pm - Christmas on Main Street** in downtown North Bend - look for the mischievous Elf on the Shelf in participating businesses and enter to win Free Tickets to the Ice Skating Rink, North Bend's Winter Attraction!
-* **3:00pm-5:00pm - Holiday Block Party** in the Festival Tent near City Hall
-* **5:00pm - Annual North Bend Tree Lighting** in Grants Circle Roundabout outside City Hall&nbsp;
-* **5:30pm-6:30pm - Meet Santa!** in the Festival Tent near City Hall
-* **7:00pm-7:30pm - Lighted Truck Parade** cruises through downtown and midtown North Bend. *(Note:*&nbsp;*Parade Route follows the July Jubilee parade route)*

 {{< spacer 50 >}}

 #### ![winter faire at Coos history museum](/img/ceramic-bells-sub-section-hdr.jpg)

-#### December 15-16, 2023<br>Winter Faire at Coos History Museum
+#### Dates TBD<br>Winter Faire at Coos History Museum

-Join local artisans, food vendors, and more for your annual Holiday Shopping at the Coos History Museum from 11am-4pm on December 15th and 16th.
+Join local artisans, food vendors, and more for your annual Holiday Shopping at the Coos History Museum.
 Entry to the Faire is Free!

 {{< spacer "50" >}}

 #### ![watch Christmas Vacation and enter to win the ugly sweater competition at the Egyptian Theater in Coos Bay](/img/vacation-movie-sweater-sub-section-hdr.jpg)

-#### December 16, 2023<br>Christmas Vacation and Ugly Sweater Contest at The Egyptian Theatre
+#### Date TBD<br>Christmas Vacation and Ugly Sweater Contest at The Egyptian Theatre

 The Egyptian Theatre is hosting this Holiday Classic Movie plus an Ugly Sweater Contest just in time for the Holidays!
-The Movie starts as 7:00pm, Doors open at 6:15pm.
-Adults $5, Seniors $4, Children $3

 {{< spacer "50" >}}

 ![polar bear plunge into the pacific ocean on New Year's Day](/img/polar-bear-plunge-sub-section-hdr.jpg)

-#### January 1, 2024<br>Plunge into 2024 at the Polar Bear Plunge
+#### January 1, 2025<br>Plunge into 2025 at the Polar Bear Plunge

 Got New Year's plans?
 You do now!
-Kick off 2024 with the Polar Bear Plunge at 9:00am, January 1st at Sunset Bay State Park!
+Kick off 2025 with the Polar Bear Plunge at 9:00am, January 1st at Sunset Bay State Park!